Neural Koopman Lyapunov Control: Learning a stabilizable bilinear control system using Koopman operator theory

+The hard constraint $V_\theta(0)=0$ is satisfied by setting the biases of the neural network $V_\theta(\boldsymbol{z})$ to be zero.
 The violation of the Lyapunov conditions leads to failure in designing control inputs as these conditions need to be guaranteed over all states in $\mathcal{D}$.
-To avoid this issue a first-order logic (also known as the falsification constraint) is incorporated which generates a counter-example that would not satisfy the Lyapunov conditions \eqref{eqn:clf}.
+To avoid this issue, a first-order logic (also known as the falsification constraint) is incorporated which generates a counter-example that would not satisfy the Lyapunov conditions \eqref{eqn:clf}.
 In other words, the first-order logic $\mathcal{F}_{\varepsilon}(\boldsymbol{z})$ can be represented as

-\normalfont To avoid numerical sensitivity issues, the value of $\varepsilon$ is orders of magnitude smaller than the dimension of $\mathcal{X}_{\boldsymbol{z}}$.
+\normalfont To avoid numerical sensitivity issues, the value of $\varepsilon$ is orders of magnitude smaller than the dimension of $\mathcal{Z}$.
 Further, $\varepsilon$ is chosen such that $\sum_{i=1}^{n} \boldsymbol{x}_{i}^{2}\geq \varepsilon$ would imply that $\sum_{i=1}^{N} \boldsymbol{z}_{i}^{2}\geq \varepsilon$.
 Therefore, $\varepsilon$ is chosen such that

-Satisfiability Modulo Theories (SMT) algorithms are used to determine whether a mathematical formula is satisfiable or not.
-We use a SMT algorithm for generating counterexamples which satisfy the falsification constraint.
-The problem of generating examples that satisfy the nonlinear constraints is highly non-convex and is NP hard.
+We use a Satisfiability Modulo Theories (SMT) algorithm (SMT algorithms are used to determine whether a mathematical formula is satisfiable or not) for generating counterexamples which satisfy the falsification constraint \eqref{eqn:falsification_constraint}.
+The problem of generating examples that satisfy the nonlinear constraints is highly non-convex and NP hard.
 However, recent progress among the class of SMT algorithms has shown to be effective in solving problems with such nonlinear constraints.
 The neural network is trained until the SMT solver is not able to generate a counterexample satisfying the falsification constraint.
 Once a counterexample is generated, the training data are updated accordingly to further train the neural network.
-Note that a SMT solver never fails to generate counterexamples which satisfy the falsification constraint if there are any.
+Note that a SMT solver never fails to generate counterexamples which satisfy the falsification constraint \eqref{eqn:falsification_constraint} if there are any.
 This is rigorously proved for SMT solvers such as dReal in \cite{gao2013dreal}.